Nazarene (sect)

-As time passed, the term came to refer to a sect of Jewish Christians who continued to observe the Torah along with Noachide gentiles who were grafted into the covenant, in contrast to gentile Christians who eschewed Torah observance.
+As time passed, the term came to refer to a sect of Jewish Christians who continued to observe the Torah, in contrast to gentiles who eschewed Torah observance.
 They are described by Epiphanius of Salamis and are mentioned later by Jerome and Augustine of Hippo.
 The writers made a distinction between the Nazarenes of their time and the "Nazarenes" mentioned in Acts 24:5.